Dementia Care Specialists

-Because each person’s brain is unique and there are over 150 different disease processes causes dementia, each of our clients’ experiences the illness differently.
+Because each person’s brain is unique and there are over 150 different disease processes that causes dementia, each of our clients’ experience the condition differently.

 That’s why it takes:

-- time to understand the person so we can provide support and care that is “person centered” and therefore meaningful and purposeful to that person
+- time to understand the person so we can provide support and in home care that is “person centered” and therefore meaningful and purposeful to that person

 - emotional intelligence, and

 to support and care well for a person living with a dementia.

 We are all living in a Consumer Directed Care (CDC) world now.
 That means people needing in home care now have 9 new rights in relation to a Government Subsidised In Home Care Package, including the right to choose who supplies their care.

 Consumer Directed Care means consumers have the right to ask for dementia specialist Care Workers and private Nurses such as those provided by Daughterly Care.
 We know first-hand that people living with dementia can and do lead content, engaging and even joyful lives when they are living in the supported, engaging and caring, and familiar environment of their own home.